 If you are lucky enough to find this place available, book it!
 A stylish stay in the center of the Old Town Faro!
 You won’t find a better decorated and unique place to stay than A Casa D’Amelie.

-The perfect location, with free WIFI and terrace!
+The perfect location, with free WIFI and a terrace!
 Faro Downtown Studios has a great eclectic vibe.
 You will love how convenient, clean and comfortable these studios are!

 Best Day Trips From Faro